votemike/cli-stress-test/README.md

 Write tests
 Sort Travis
 Change the '+' in the table to a '-' if the rate is less
-Add net rental amount in to calculations, after tax and maintainence
+Add net rental amount in to calculations, after tax and maintenance